brunoamaral/gregory-ai/README.md

 POSTGRES_PASSWORD=
 POSTGRES_USER=
 SECRET_KEY='Yeah well, you know, that is just, like, your DJANGO SECRET_KEY, man' # you should set this manually https://docs.djangoproject.com/en/4.0/ref/settings/#secret-key
-# This is the path where Hugo will write your static files
-WEBSITE_PATH=/var/www/DOMAIN.com/
 ```